will-yx/CRISP-CODEX-Processor/README.txt

 https://www.python.org/

-**Set NotePad or NotePad++ to default app to open .toml files** **Currently CODEX MAV 1.3.0.308 is compatible.
+**Set NotePad or NotePad++ to default app to open .toml files** **Currently CODEX MAV 1.3.0.308 is compatible (https://sites.imagej.net/Akoya/plugins/).
 Changes to the experiment.json file are needed for compatibility with later versions

 We recommend using a conda virtual environment
 1. install miniconda3